 Once you get used to the buttery smooth and fluid display, you probably won't want to voluntarily opt for a lower refresh rate.
 Thus, the A52 cannot keep up in this aspect.

 Yay!
 For the very first time, we have found an item on the specifications sheet where all three competitors differ from each other: The Galaxy A52 relies on the Snapdragon 720G SoC, while the A52 5G is equipped with the Snapdragon 750G SoC.
-The A52s also relies on a mid-range SoC from Qualcomm: Here, the Snapdragon 778G sees action.
+The A52s also relies on a mid-range SoC from Qualcomm: Here, the Snapdragon 778G leaves its siblings eating dust.

 In his review of the A52 5G, our colleague Ben confirmed that the Snapdragon 750G delivered a very decent degree of performance, which obviously includes gaming based on the 'G' suffix.
 However, the Snapdragon 778G, which is the only one among the three SoCs that was released in 2021, is an even better performer.